 Students planning for the Bachelor of Arts degree in Liberal Studies must complete a total of 120 semester hours of accredited college work, with a total of 51 hours at the 3000 or 4000 level.
-Physical Education activities courses will not be counted toward the 120 hour total.
-Physical Education activities courses will not be counted total; courses taken under the pass/fail option will not apply toward the 51-hour total.
+Physical Education activities courses will not be counted toward the 120-hour total; courses taken under the pass/fail option will not apply toward the 51-hour total.